Table of Contents Show

 Insulation Rating

-However, the higher the number, the better your rig will retain or resist heat.
 A typical RV sidewall will have an insulating rating between R-5 and R-7.
 However, you don’t want just a typical RV if you plan to live in it during the winter.

 An RV with a four-season rating will have beefed-up insulation.
 It’ll usually have an R-9 rating for sidewalls, an R-11 for the underbelly, and an R-40 for the roof and front wall.
-You’ll appreciate having more insulation between you and frigid temperatures.
+You’ll appreciate having more insulation between you and frigid temperatures!

 Thermal Dual-Pane Windows

+The next feature you’re going to want to look for is dual-pane windows.
 The windows on an RV can let in a tremendous amount of cold air from the outside.

 Manufacturers who want to create an RV that can handle weather conditions will use thermal dual-pane windows.
 These weigh more and cost more, but they do a great job insulating the rig.